Pacification of Wujek: Massacre

 On 15 December, a ZOMO special platoon opened fire on striking miners at the Manifest Lipcowy Coal Mine in Jastrzębie-Zdrój, injuring four and ending the strike.
 ZOMO had previously attempted to enter the mine twice, but were repelled by the miners.

 On December 16, three days after the introduction of the martial law in Poland, pro-Solidarity miners striking against the declaration of the martial law by General Wojciech Jaruzelski were dispersed by the troops of the Polish army and police.
-The forces used in the main thrust against the miners consisted of eight companies of riot police (ZOMO, supported by ORMO (police reservists) and NOMO) with seven water cannons, three companies of military infantry fighting vehicles (each of 10 vehicles) and one company of tanks.
-The miners repeatedly fought them off with their tools.
+The forces used in the main thrust against the miners consisted of eight companies of riot police (ZOMO, supported by ORMO (police reservists) and NOMO) with seven water cannons, three companies of military with 44 infantry fighting vehicles (IFVs) and one armoured company with 22 T-55 tanks.
+The operation involved a total of 1471 agents and 760 soldiers.
+The first assault was spearheaded by IFVs and even tanks that tear down the compound fence.
+The government forces used the water cannons, tear gas grenades and firecrackers, The miners repeatedly fought them off with their tools.
+One tank became stuck in a barricade, and the troops were forced to wear gas masks when the wind brought the tear gas to their direction, The miners threw bars and bolts on the riot police, who withdrew, exception made of three troopers that were retained by the workers.
 During the brawl a number of strikers and 41 troops were injured, including 11 severely.

-A special platoon of ZOMO opened fire at the strikers with machine guns, killing nine of them (Jan Stawisiński, Joachim Gnida, Józef Czekalski, Krzysztof Giza, Ryszard Gzik, Bogusław Kopczak, Andrzej Pełka, Zbigniew Wilk and Zenon Zając) and wounding 23 others.
+Four companies of ZOMO eventually entered the mine from two directions, supported by a T-55 that broke down a barricade made of wagons and tubes.
+A helicopter dropped tear gas on the workers.
+A special platoon of ZOMO opened fire at the strikers with submachine guns, killing nine of them (Jan Stawisiński, Joachim Gnida, Józef Czekalski, Krzysztof Giza, Ryszard Gzik, Bogusław Kopczak, Andrzej Pełka, Zbigniew Wilk and Zenon Zając) and wounding 23 others.
 One of the deaths took place after 20 or more days in hospital with severe head-wounds.